PandoffYT/NerdyPrompt/README.md

 ###### Features ✨
   - Spam
   - Parrot
-  - Logs
+  - Logs (Use the command "incognito" to not log the command)
+  - Many more you can discover!

 ###### To-do list
   - Settings
   - Make the user able to deactivate the logging system in the settings
   - Wiki on how to customize it
-  - Crash command ("powershell wininit", will require elevation)
+  ~~- Crash command ("powershell wininit", will require elevation)~~